Avafly/Homework-Project/DataStructure/Heap/README.md

 ## 📕Heap

-A simple Heap program implemented by C and C++.
+A simple Heap program implemented by C/C++.

 The program generates 15 random numbers between 1 and 100, inserts them as nodes into the heap, and then prints the heap.